Written in cooperation with @SCW_Nuggie.

 The first documented use of TOW ATGM by Syrian rebels is from 5 April 2014 by the Harakat Hazzm group.

-For those interested in Syrian rebel groups (including info which ones were authorised users of TOW ATGMs), reading the Bellingcat article “Syrian Opposition Factions in the Syrian Civil War” is recommended.
+For those interested in Syrian rebel groups (including info which ones were authorized users of TOW ATGMs), reading the Bellingcat article “Syrian Opposition Factions in the Syrian Civil War” is recommended.

 Syrian Rebel Use of ATGMs in 2015